Workday/canvas-kit/modules/react/page-header/README.md

-# Canvas Kit Page Header
+# Canvas Kit Page Header (Deprecated)

+> Note: As of Canvas Kit v6, PageHeader is being deprecated in favor of the Header provided by UI-Platform.
+It will be completely removed in v7.
+> Please see the [migration guide](https://workday.github.io/canvas-kit/?path=/story/welcome-migration-guides-v6-0--page) for more information.

 A Canvas component that displays the header of a specific page within a website or application.
 It is generally used as a sub-header to the main application header